YUumi1/PythonCode/README.md

 # PythonCode
-They are just fun projects\n
+They are just fun projects
 So dont take them seriously